UU-tracktech/tracktech/Interface/README.md

 ### Settings

-React uses the local environment during building and therefore should be configured using an settings file instead of environment variables.
+React uses the local environment during building and should be configured using a settings file instead of environment variables.
-The settings (places in public in react) should look like this
+The settings (places in public in react) should look like this.

 ```json
 {